Blue Powder Grey Smoke

-Blue Powder Grey Smoke is a 1986 computer wargame published by Gardé Games of Distinction.
+Blue Powder Grey Smoke is a computer wargame published in 1986 by Gardé Games of Distinction for the Apple II and Commodore 64.

 Gameplay

 Blue Powder Grey Smoke is a game in which the operational and tactical encounters of the American Civil War are covered.

 Reception

 Jay C. Selover reviewed the game for Computer Gaming World, and stated that "if the Civil War is a passion for you, you'll just have to swallow hard and accept a few things.
 If, on the other hand, you would like to see just how easy it is for a crack division of 6000 men to turn into a frightened mob running back to Washington, give this one a look."